nspcc-dev/neofs-spec/06-blockchain/03-neofsid.md

 func Key(owner []byte) [][]byte
 ```

-Key method returns list of 33\-byte public keys bound with OwnerID\.
+Key method returns a list of 33\-byte public keys bound with the OwnerID\.

-This method panics if owner is not ownerSize byte long\.
+This method panics if the owner is not ownerSize byte long\.

 ##### RemoveKey